dervinism/minis/README.md

 matlab\
 pyabf

-Execute the commands below in the terminal
+Execute the commands below in the terminal (if you have correct Matlab Runtime and Python version):
 ```
 pip install matlab
 pip install pyabf